electricui/electricui-embedded/README.md

 # Application Layer Behaviour

+The current msgID's for these behaviours is for temporary debug visibility.

+I plan on converting to an enum of bytes eventually.

 ## Handshaking

 The UI needs to handshake with devices in order to establish what the device is, and if there are incompatible versions of UI or microcontroller code.